 H is for half-life.
 Some forms of an element (like Uranium235) are radioisotopes, meaning they emit radiation as they try to reach a more stable state.
 This happens over a defined period of time called a half-life.
 Specifically, a half-life is the time it takes for half of the atoms of a particular radioisotope to transform into another form of the element.

 I is for ionizing radiation.
 There are many forms of radiation.
 Ionizing radiation can lead to changes in living cells.
 It has many beneficial uses, such as treating cancer, but can also be harmful if not used correctly.
 The Nuclear Regulatory Commission regulates commercial and institutional uses of ionizing radiation, including at nuclear power plants.

 J is for jobs.
-Our nuclear fleet provides more than 6,000 good-paying jobs and careers in a variety of fields: operations, maintenance, security, engineering and more.
+Our nuclear fleet provides more than 5,000 well-paying jobs and careers in a variety of fields: operations, maintenance, security, engineering and more.

 K is for kilowatt-hour (kWh).
 A kWh is a unit of electricity equivalent to using one kilowatt of power for one hour.
 The average American home uses 900 kWh of electricity per month.